marielajennings/pushkin_workshop/README.md

 Starting Docker containers can take a couple of minutes.
 If you are not sure whether all the containers are running yet, you can run `docker ps` from your Terminal to check (`docker ps` gives a list of all running containers).

-When all the containers are up and running, run `docker ps` from any directory.
+When all the containers are up and running, open a new terminal window and run `docker ps` from any directory.
 You will get a list of running containers with their IDs, STATUS, PORTS, and NAMES.
 You will need to get a bash shell in the **db-worker** container in order to run your migrations and seed the stimuli database table with the stimuli for the quiz.
 To do that, copy the container ID of `db-worker`,

 ![logo](https://github.com/marielajennings/Tutorial-images/raw/master/Screen%20Shot%202017-08-31%20at%2012.27.35%20PM.png)